Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 Let’s say we have a function called join() whose job is to join all the strings we pass to it.

-For example we write a prototype that accepts 2 strings:
+For example, we write a function that accepts two strings:

 const join = (string1, string2) => {